indico/indico/docs/source/installation/translations.rst

 translations, you need to register with the
 `Indico project on the Transifex platform <https://www.transifex.com/indico/>`_.

+If, instead, you are interested in contributing translations, we have a :ref:`separate guide <translations>` just for that.

 Additional Translations
 =======================

 This is a guide to set up an Indico instance with a new language.
 It is useful for translators to verify how the translation looks in production or for administrators who just want to lurk at the incubated translation embryos.

+You may also use the translation `demo instance
+<https://localization-demo.getindico.io>`_ to check out both official and
+unofficial translations.

 Alternatively, you may use this guide to expose a translation we do not officially support, in your production version.